kent-thompson/webFRAME/readme.md

 Authentication and Authorization
 ----
 Built in behavior located in a Base Class called ControllerBase.php.
 Controllers should inherit (extends) ControllerBase.php located in app/core/.

+Authentication: Handled by the PHP Password Hashing Functions

+Authorization (as opposed to Authentication)
 JsonWebTokens are used for these features.

-Authorization (as opposed to Authentication)
 It is not needlessly "enforced."
 If Authorization is desired, in Server side controllers, use '**parent::AuthUI()**' for webpages and '**parent::AuthApi()**' for API calls.
  See /app/controller/home and app/api/user for examples.